What is alcoholic hepatitis?

 What causes alcoholic hepatitis?

 Alcoholic hepatitis is caused by drinking too much alcohol.
 The liver breaks down

 alcohol.
-If, over time, you drink more alcohol than the liver can process, it can
+Over time, if you drink more alcohol than the liver can process, it can become

 What are the symptoms of alcoholic hepatitis?

 The following are the most common symptoms of alcoholic hepatitis:

 - Belly (abdomen) tenderness or pain over the liver

 - Vomiting blood or material that looks like coffee grounds